sanjuthomas/spring-boot-maven-git-info/README.md

 ## Git commit sha over Spring boot actuator info [maven project example]

 Tired of asking what version is running in QA/Production?
-Make your life simple through actuator/info and git-commit-id plugin.
+Make your life simple through the actuator/info and git-commit-id plugin.

-If you are in a hurry, there are only four changes you have to make expose git commit sha over actuator/info endpoint
+If you are in a hurry, there are only four changes you have to make to expose git commit sha over actuator/info endpoint.

-1. Add following dependency to your application -
+1. Add following dependency to your application pom.xml

 ```
     <dependency>